A Unified Approach to Quantum Key Leasing with a Classical Lessor: Definitions of Secure Key Leasing with Classical Lessor

 By the quantum Goldreich-Levin lemma~\cite{AC02,C:CLLZ21} we have the following lemma.
 The proof is almost identical to that of \cite[Lemma 3.12]{EC:AKNYY23}, and thus we omit it. \begin{lemma} If there exists a OW-VRA secure PKE-SKL scheme with classical lessor, then there exists an IND-VRA secure PKE-SKL scheme with classical lessor. \end{lemma}

 As we discuss in \cref{rem:pke-skl-syntax}, we can consider an alternative syntax where $\Setup$ is merged into $\qIntKeyGen$ and $\ek$, $\msk$, $\dvk$, and $\qdk$ are jointly generated through the interaction between the lessee and lessor.
 If we consider such an alternative syntax, our main construction in \cref{sec:PKE-SKL-with-Interaction} requires $3$ rounds of interaction, which is not optimal.
 However, as we show in \cref{sec:non-interactive-pke-skl}, we can achieve optimal $2$ rounds of interaction even in this setting as well by adding a small modification to our main construction.
 To capture the scheme, we define the modified version of the syntax for PKE-SKL with classical lessor and \emph{non-interactive key generation}. \begin{definition}[PKE-SKL with classical lessor and non-interactive key generation] We define PKE-SKL with classical lessor with non-interactive key generation by replacing $\Setup$ and $\qIntKeyGen$ in PKE-SKL as per \cref{def:syntax-pke-skl} with the following 2 algorithms: \begin{description} \item[$\Setup_{\mathsf{NI}}(1^\secp)\to (\pp, \msk, \dvk)$:] The lessor runs the setup algorithm on input $1^\secp$ and outputs the public parameter $\pp$, master secret key $\msk$, and the deletion verification key $\dvk$. \item[$\qKG_{\mathsf{NI}}(\pp) \to (\ek, \qdk)$:] The key generation algorithm is a QPT algorithm that takes as input a public parameter $\pp$ and outputs an encryption key $\ek$ and a decryption key $\qdk$.
-We assume that $\pp$ is included in $\ek$. \end{description} One can define decryption correctness and deletion verification correctness similarly to \cref{def:syntax-pke-skl} by replacing $\Setup$ and $\qIntKeyGen$ with the above two algorithms.
-The IND-VRA and OW-VRA security are defined similarly to \cref{def:IND-VRA_PKESKL} and \ref{def:OW-VRA_PKESKL}, where the adversary receives $\pp$ from the challenger at the outset of the game and then sends $\ek$ to the challenger.
-The rest of the games are the same. \end{definition} In the above modified syntax, one can consider $\Setup_{\mathsf{NI}}$ combined with $\qKG_{\mathsf{NI}}(\pp)$ as an interactive key generation protocol with 2 rounds of communication.
-We say the key generation of the scheme is non-interactive, since the lessor does not have to do anything after running $\Setup_{\mathsf{NI}}(1^\secp)$ and publicizing $\pp$.
-The drawback of PKE-SKL as per \cref{def-pke-skl-NI} is that it requires interaction between the lessor and lessee to generate the encryption key $\ek$, unlike \cref{def:syntax-pke-skl}.
+We assume that $\pp$ is included in $\ek$. \end{description} In addition, $\DelVrfy$ takes $\ek$ as input instead of the transcript $\tau$ of the interactive key generation.